Indictment and arrest of Augusto Pinochet: Impact in Chile

 In Chile where most of the politics was organized around the parties' position on Pinochet's dictatorship the arrest came as a "shock".
 The arrest of Pinochet strained Chile's centre-left governing coalition Concertación.
 President Eduardo Frei Ruiz-Tagle's government that handled the case up to March 11, 2000, had three ministers who had been victims of Pinochet's regime.
 Pinochet was also suspected to have had a hand in the death of Eduardo Frei Montalva, the president's father.
 To appear to be defending Pinochet abroad was reportedly an uncomfortable situation, but this depended on considerations of the internal politics of Chile and in particular the governments relation with the Chilean Army.
 Minister of the General Secretary of Government Jorge Arrate, who had been an exile in the Netherlands during the dictatorship saw positively on the news, while former president Patricio Aylwin considered that crimes committed in Chile should not be judged abroad.
 The Chilean government's lawyer involved in the case declared explicitly that the country was not defending Pinochet but its "judicial sovereignty".

-On May 21, 1999, there were disturbances in and outside the Congress of Chile in Valparaíso.
+The heightened political animosity surrounding the case led to disturbances both in and outside the Congress of Chile during the Presidents' Public Account of May 21, 1999, in Valparaíso.
 On June 22, 1999, in what is judged a direct consequence of the arrest and indictment of Pinochet, Frei Ruiz-Tagle shuffled his cabinet.
 Arrate was changed for Carlos Mladinic and Edmundo Pérez Yoma was appointed minister of National Defense, among other changes.
 In the Socialist Party, Arrate was part of a larger group that was contrary to the government's position.
 The polarized atmosphere the detention had caused in Chile is reported to have been detrimental to the Socialist Party's candidate for the 1999–2000 Chilean presidential election, Ricardo Lagos.
-Lagos went nevertheless to on to win the Concercación primaries defeating the Christian Democrat Andrés Zaldívar, and the narrowly defeated Alliance's Joaquín Lavín in the second round.
+Lagos went nevertheless to on to win the Concercación primaries defeating the Christian Democrat Andrés Zaldívar, and then narrowly defeated Alliance's Joaquín Lavín in the second round.